 Visual Content Marketing

-One of the highest converting online marketing channels at the moment is visual content marketing.
-Visual content marketing is creating content that your customers and audience can consume in a visual way.
-Content like branded images, videos made by your business to showcase a product, and memes; these are all great examples of visual content marketing.
+Visual content marketing is one of the highest-converting online marketing channels.
+Visual content marketing is creating content that your customers and audience can consume visually.
+Content like branded images, videos made by your business to showcase a product, and memes are all great examples of visual content marketing.

 For this digital marketing strategy to work, you need to be aware of what connects your customers to your business, and what they want to see from you.
 It’s all about creating visual content your audience wants to see from you, and connecting with them through the stories that make your business stand out from the rest.

-Email Marketing has a ridiculously high ROI.
+Email marketing has a ridiculously high ROI.
 According to Salesforce, email marketing has a crazy high ROI of 3,800% – meaning that for every dollar invested in email marketing, the average business gets back $38.
-Other than that amazing statistic, one of the big reasons why we like email marketing is that it is a nice, non-intrusive way of just reminding the people on your email list that you exist.
+Besides that amazing statistic, one of the big reasons we like email marketing is that it is a nice, non-intrusive way of just reminding the people on your email list that you exist.
 Your email list should be made up of past customers and prospective future customers.
-Getting a gentle nudge in their inbox by seeing an email with your business’s name on it, can remind them, “oh I’ve been meaning to reach out them about X” or “oh yeah I need to order some new work clothes, maybe I will go ahead and buy them now through X brand.”
+Getting a gentle nudge in their inbox by seeing an email with your business’s name on it can remind them, “Oh, I’ve been meaning to reach out to them about X” or “Oh, yeah, I need to order some new work clothes, maybe I will go ahead and buy them now through X brand.”